5KPlayer > Video Music Player > AV1 Codec

 Posted by Kaylee Wood | Last update: September 30, 2020 | 5 Min Read

-With flying news about AV1 codec at the beginning of 2021, you may wonder what this kind of thing is.
+With flying news about AV1 codec, you may wonder what this kind of thing is.
 AV1, the royalty-free and brand new video encoding and decoding standard, is designed to supersede Google's VP9 and replace HEVC codec, and aims to dominate the video compression field in the near future.
 To give all-round knowledge, this article will detail the information about AV1 video codec.
 And the story starts with AOM (Alliance for Open Media).

 Latest news: NVIDIA’s GeForce RTX™ 30 Series GPUs has added AV1 hardware decoding support, Windows 10 will get AV1 Hardware-accelerated video support this fall and AMD RX 6000 Series GPUs will also support the AV1 Codec.